Los Premios 40 Principales 2011

 This was the sixth edition of Los Premios 40 Principales, created by Los 40 Principales to honor the best in Spanish and international music.
 It was also the last to feature the national American categories, since Los Premios 40 Principales América would be created for 2012.

+The event was held at the Palacio de Deportes de la Comunidad de Madrid.